A-01509

 Plain Language

-Any book published in New York that was created wholly or partially using generative AI must carry a conspicuous on-cover disclosure stating that AI was used in its creation.
-This applies to all printed and digital books regardless of audience, encompassing text, pictures, audio, puzzles, games, and combinations thereof.
-The definition of 'generative artificial intelligence' is extremely broad — it extends well beyond large language models and image generators to encompass virtually any machine learning or algorithmic system that performs tasks, makes predictions, or approximates cognitive functions.
-Publishers should note the bill does not specify any penalties for noncompliance, nor does it designate an enforcement authority or create a private right of action.
+Any book published in New York that was created wholly or partially using generative AI must carry a conspicuous disclosure on its cover stating that AI was used in its creation.
+This applies to all printed and digital books regardless of target audience, encompassing books made up of text, pictures, audio, puzzles, games, or any combination.
+The obligation falls on the publisher of the book.
+The definition of generative AI is exceptionally broad — it encompasses virtually any machine learning, automation, or algorithmic system, which could sweep in tools like spell-checkers, grammar correction software, or layout automation.
+The bill does not specify the precise wording of the required disclosure, only that it must be conspicuous and appear on the cover.

 Statutory Text